Sins of Jezebel: Critical reception

 Sins of Jezebel received mixed reviews from critics.
 The News and Eastern Townships Advocate described the film as "a spectacular Robert L. Lippert, Jr. production in gorgeous new Ansco Color."
 The Toledo Blade also praised the film's color cinematography, but questioned the film's low budget by writing, "the desire was strong, but the cash was weak."

 As for the film's cast, The News and Eastern Townships Advocate praised Goddard's "fascinating performance" as she was "ideally cast" as Jezebel, and The Toledo Blade commended the "competent job" of John Hoyt as Elijah.

 Reviewer "H. H. T." at The New York Times considers that this "inane" rendering of the biblical tale of Jezebel "comes close to parodying its dimly scriptural source."
 The film presents Paulette Goddard in a "Minsky-perfumed showcase" where the "Biblical hussy" demonstrates she "can still strut with the best."
-The reviewer concludes that "neither Le Borg's direction, the Ansco Color coating [and] the pulsating background score, which suspiciously echoes Mr. DeMille's "Samson and Delilah," improves matters."
+The reviewer concludes that "neither LeBorg's direction, the Ansco Color coating [and] the pulsating background score, which suspiciously echoes Mr. DeMille's "Samson and Delilah," improves matters."

 Retrospective appraisal

-Filmmaker Reginald LeBorg on directing Goddard in Sins of Jezebel: “She was not a great actress, but she was nice to work with.”
+Filmmaker Reginald LeBorg on directing Goddard in Sins of Jezebel: "She was not a great actress, but she was nice to work with."

-Film historian Wheeler W. Dixon reports that despite the widescreen effects “it is still a cheap and tacky spectacle which lacks any real distinction.”
-According to Dixon, the film was “designed to cash in on the then-waning popularity of Paulette Goddard.”
+Film historian Wheeler W. Dixon reports that despite the widescreen effects "it is still a cheap and tacky spectacle which lacks any real distinction."
+According to Dixon, the film was "designed to cash in on the then-waning popularity of Paulette Goddard."